 Mac II125 E. 81st St., nr.
 Lexington Ave.; 212-249-4466; maciidesign.com

 Mica Ertegun’s work is famous for elegant simplicity.
-Neutral furniture from many times and places is arranged so that each piece has room to breathe but none is isolated.
+Neutral furniture from various time periods and locations is arranged so that each piece has room to breathe, but none of it feels isolated.

 As the king of chintz, Buatta orchestrates patterns better than anyone, layering stripes, florals, needlepoint rugs, and chinoiserie.
 He’s not shy about incorporating animal prints into his interiors.